 What does rinsing rice do?

 The best way to wash rice is to add it to a fine-mesh strainer and hold it under cold water until the rice water begins to run clear.
 Then continue to cook your pot of rice normally.
+You should always wash your rice in a colander no matter the cooking method.
+Whether it's on the stovetop or a rice cooker, this first step is crucial to fluffy rice.

 Do You Need to Rinse Brown Rice?

 Unlike white rice, brown rice doesn't have any surface starch that needs to be removed.
 You can cook this rice without having to rinse or wash it.
+The cooking process is longer than white rice as well.

 When To Rinse Rice